Brian Haner

 Brian Elwin Haner Sr. (born April 7, 1958), also known as Guitar Guy or Papa Gates, is an American musician, comedian, and author.
-Haner is known for touring with fellow stand-up comedian/ventriloquist Jeff Dunham, as in the 2008 holiday program, Jeff Dunham's Very Special Christmas Special.
+Haner is known for touring with fellow stand-up comedian/ventriloquist Jeff Dunham, as in the 2008 Christmas program, Jeff Dunham's Very Special Christmas Special.
 He is also a noted session musician for Avenged Sevenfold, a band in which his son, Brian Haner Jr. (a.k.a.
 Synyster Gates), is the lead guitarist.

 Early life

 Haner got his first guitar when he was five years old, after seeing The Beatles perform on The Ed Sullivan Show.
 He joined his first band, The Plastic Mind, when he was ten years old.

 Career

 A year before finishing high school, Haner got a summer job touring with Sam the Sham and the Pharaohs, best known for their hit songs "Woolly Bully" and "Li'l Red Riding Hood".
 After high school, Haner did session work and played in night clubs in the Los Angeles area while attending The Dick Grove School of Music, where he studied composition, Arranging, Advanced Music Theory and Film Scoring.

 He spent a year as one of Motown star Norman Whitfield's main session guitar players, working with The Undisputed Truth, Rose Royce & Jr. Walker.
 His work with Whitfield included the songs "Car Wash" and "Wishing on a Star", as well as several movie soundtracks, including Car Wash (1976), Which Way Is Up (1977) and Animal House (1978).

 Haner signed his first record deal with Polydor under the name of Brian West.
 His self-produced first album, Don't Stop Now, featuring the Tower of Power horns, was successful in Europe, where it was certified gold in several countries.
 Throughout the 1980s, Haner recorded and toured mainly in Europe.
 In the early '90s, his composition work extended to scoring television shows and films, including TV 101 and Eerie, Indiana.
 From 1998 to 2003, Haner produced his wife's hypnosis show as he continued as a session musician.
 In 2003, he signed with a Nashville music publisher and released two CDs: My Old Guitar and Carney Man.
 The latter's success led to a successful run in stand-up comedy.